runepnpgodtraining1lol1-sudo/agglayer-docs/docs/agglayer/get-started/bridge-assets.md

 ### 2.1 Update Your `config.js` File

 Make sure your `config.js` contains the correct network settings, RPC endpoints, bridge contract addresses, and account details.
-(See the [Agglayer Unified Bridge repository](https://github.com/BrianSeong99/Agglayer_UnifiedBridge/blob/main/scripts/config.js) for a sample configuration.)
+(See the [Agglayer Unified Bridge repository](https://github.com/BrianSeong99/Agglayer_UnifiedBridge/blob/main/scripts/config.js) for a sample configuration).
+The reference `config.js` contains public RPCs as a placeholder, but it is recommended to get private RPCs for best results.

 ### 2.2 Set Up the Utility File: `utils_lxly.js`